 To schedule a consultation and learn more about how we can help you ensure you get the very best defense, call (817) 203-2220.

 Let’s take a closer look at some of the more common white collar state crimes that you can be charged with.

 Fraud is a broad umbrella term used to describe fraud crimes of deception or breach of confidence usually committed for some financial or personal gain.
 Fraud can encompass nearly 100 crimes, including identity theft, bad checks, making false reports to obtain credit or property, theft by fraud and making false reports to law enforcement.
 Fraud crimes are often known by many names and have overlapping elements.
 Some common crimes of fraudulent nature seen in the Dallas-Fort Worth area include:

 Theft by fraud may happen one of two ways.
 First: by obtaining property by willful misrepresentation or false promise; and second, when an offender falsely impersonates or represents another person in order to defraud.
 Both offenses are punishable as larceny offenses based on the amount of money or value of property involved.

-This fraud crimes category applies to anyone who makes a false statement, in writing, relating to his or her financial condition, assets or liabilities, or that of any firm or corporation with a fraudulent intent of obtaining credit, goods, money or other property.
+This includes mortgage fraud, insurance fraud, and credit card fraud.
+This fraud crimes category applies to anyone who makes a false statement, in writing, relating to his or her financial condition, assets or liabilities, or that of any firm or corporation with a fraudulent intent of obtaining credit, goods, money, or other property.

+This includes larceny, credit card fraud, and driver’s license fraud.
 Anyone who falsely personates or presents his or herself as another person to obtain property, commits the crime of larceny.
-Larceny is punishable as either a felony or misdemeanor offense, depending on the value or type of the property taken.
+Larceny is punishable as either a felony or misdemeanor offense, depending on the value or type of property taken.